“It improves 4 of my major issues with other closure methods – patient comfort, cosmesis, efficiency and cost.”

 The Zip is 8 times stronger than sutures,3 and the patented force distribution design protects the wound while keeping it securely closed, even during joint flexion.
 Unlike glue with mesh, the wound is visible throughout the recovery process, enabling the care team and patient to easily monitor wound healing.

 Clinical studies have demonstrated that skin closure with the Zip is 3x faster than sutures,4 which may decrease healthcare costs and improve hospital efficiency.5

 Unlike staples or sutures, there are no skin punctures with the Zip that can create added pathways for bacteria.

 Reduces Post-Discharge Costs

 The comfortable and simple removal may reduce clinic or home health nurse visits5 as well as reduce time-consuming patient calls6 regarding wound concerns that affect both actual and opportunity costs in a bundled care environment.

-A Surgeon and Patient View on Zip
+A Nurse Practitioner and Patient View on the Zip

 How it Works